mauroservienti/milestone.github.io/_posts/2016-05-02-deadlines-acting-metaphor.md

 - process
 ---

-You might already know that for living I work in the software industry, it has been my primary job for the last 16 years or so.
+You might already know that for living I work in the software industry.
+It has been my primary job for the last 16 years or so.
 You might not know that my secret dream is to be an artist.

 I studied classical dance when I was young and I always enjoyed being on stage.
-When it comes to dancing, classical dance in particular, getting older doesn't really help, so in the last few years my hobby moved from pure dancing to acting, singing and dancing in an amateur acting company.
+When it comes to dancing (classical dance in particular) getting older doesn't really help, so in the last few years my hobby moved from pure dancing to acting, singing and dancing in an amateur dramatics company.

-Our current show is a reworked, and simplified, version of the awesome `Mamma Mia`.
+Our current show is a reworked and simplified version of the awesome, `Mamma Mia`.

 Why am I telling you all these things?

 > Well, last week I was asking myself: **are deadlines a bad thing?**

-We, the software industry, tend to say yes, deadlines and roadmaps are evil, we immediately connect them to waterfall and its evil nature.
-I started thinking and comparing the software production process to what we did to setup the show and to be honest I'm not anymore so sure that deadlines and roadmaps are evil.
+We in the software industry tend to say yes, deadlines and road-maps are evil.
+We immediately connect them to waterfall and its evil nature.
+I started thinking and comparing the software production process to what we did to setup the show and to be honest, I'm not so sure anymore that deadlines and road-maps **are evil**.

-Let me walk you through what does it mean to set up such a show.
+Let me walk you through what it means to set up this show of this type.

-From day zero to the first show it took us roughly 20 months, rehearsing for 2/3 times a week (3 to 4 hours each time).
-That means, if my math is correct, something like **700 hours**.
-A huge effort, trust me, especially given that it's your free time, it's time subtracted to families and friends.
+From day one to the first performance took roughly 20 months, rehearsing 2/3 times a week (3 to 4 hours each time).
+That means, if my math is correct, approximately **700 hours**.
+A huge effort, trust me, especially given that it's your free time, it's time subtracted from families and friends.
 Be aware that I'm not complaining, just highlighting a fact.

 ## Inception

-It all started with a small group of people (POs?
-Stakeholders?) that came together, in our case it was 6 of us, and picked an idea: `Mamma Mia`.
+It all started with a small group of people (call them POs or Stakeholders if you wish) that came together, in our case it was 6 of us, and picked an idea: `Mamma Mia`.
 We then started working to retrieve the plot and the script, the first iterations were us reworking the script to adapt it to our idea, capabilities and first budget draft.

 Once the script draft, yes still a draft, was good enough we outlined the list of people required, the crew, and started the huge work to find them all.

 ### The crew

-19 people on the stage, 19 people among which 8 main characters and the corps de ballet.
+19 people on the stage, 19 people among which 8 main characters and the *corps de ballet*.
 But the crew is just a piece of the story, there are also 1 dj, 1 light specialist and 1 jack of all trades.

 Out of the 19 composing the main crew 3 of them are also managing all the choreography, 2 others all the logistic, 2 more all the legal stuff and finally 3 others take care of the direction, acting and singing, lights and music.